awsdocs/aws-doc-sdk-examples/shellscript/bash-linux/s3/bucket-lifecycle-operations/README.rst

 Amazon S3 bucket lifecycle operations
 #####################################

 This example demonstrates how to interact with some of the basic Amazon S3 operations.
-It includes functions that perform the following tasks:
+The script includes functions that perform the following tasks:

 - Creating a bucket and verifying that it exists
 - Copying a file from the local computer to a bucket
-- Copying a file from one bucket location to another
+- Copying a file from one bucket location to a different bucket location
 - Listing the contents of a bucket
 - Deleting a file from a bucket
 - Deleting a bucket